lynxlab/ada2/README.md

 Add one provider
 --------------
 to add a provider, you need to do the following tasks:
+- create a new DB
+- import the sql ada_provider_empty.sql into the new DB
+- follow the steps 11 and 12
 - login as admin
-- create a new provider (from menù actions)
+- create a new provider (from menù actions) take care to write in the field "Puntatore al database" the same name of the directory contained in clients (ex.: client1)
-- create a new DB
-- import the sql providern.sql into the new DB
+- create the new coordinator user for the provider just created

 spredefined USERS are:
 --------------